-The Company's wholly-owned incorporated subsidiary in Uruguay, Pacific Nickel Sudamerica SA, is conducting a review of several properties with demonstrated nickel potential within Uruguay.
-During fiscal 2009 the Company applied for and acquired 5 prospecting licences for properties it had reviewed.
-As of January 31, 2011, \$590,144 had been spent on the properties.
+The Company incorporated a wholly-owned subsidiary in Uruguay, Pacific Nickel Sudamerica SA, the purpose of which is to conduct a review of several properties with demonstrated nickel potential within Uruguay.
+The Company's goal was to acquire several properties as a result of this work.
+During fiscal 2009 the company applied for and acquired 5 prospecting licences for properties it had reviewed.
+As of October 31, 2010, \$559,637 had been spent on the properties.
 The expenditures have consisted of reviews of existing data and site visits by our geological consultants based in the area.
-The Company has no future obligations or expenditures requirements related to the Uruguayan properties with the exception of annual governmental fees.
+The company has no future obligations or expenditures requirements related to the Uruguayan properties.

-The Company is currently reviewing a number of future plans for the property and will disclose such plans once they have been determined.
+The company is currently reviewing a number of future plans for the property and will disclose such plans once they have been determined.